-At this time, researchers use many ways for generating charge to produce plasmas, such as, collisions between cosmic rays and gases in atmospheric layers.
-However, in the present study, an intensive external electric field is applied for metal electrodes to reduce their "potential barrier" and thus the energy that each electron requires for leaving the metal surface.
-The most interesting phenomenon on the metal surface under an extremely high electric field is that many electrons can get free from the surface and move corresponding to direction of the electric field despite its less kinetic energy to overcome the potential barriers.
+There are several ways for generating charged particles to generate plasmas, for example, collisions between cosmic rays and gases in atmospheric layers.
+However, in the present study, an externally intense electric field is applied for metal electrodes in order to reduce its "potential barrier" and thus the energy that each electron requires for leaving the metal surface.
+The most interesting phenomenon on the metal surface under an extremely high electric field is that many electrons can leak from the surface despite its less kinetic energy to overcome the potential barriers.
 This phenomenon is known as "tunnel effect".
 And then, the plasma is firstly generated by the collisions between the electrons emitted from the surface of metal electrodes and the neutral molecules.
 This process of plasma generation is normally known as the "field" emission process.

-As a result, a large quantity of electrons, including the excited atoms and molecules, ions, and radicals, can be formed in the bulk of the gases within a very short period of time after the application of electric field has been started.
-Many active species can initiate the chemical reactions, leading to the production and destruction of the chemical species (Kruapong, 2000).
+The electrons liberated from the metal surface will immediately be accelerated to move corresponding to the direction of electric field, and then can collide with any neutral gaseous particles in their vicinity to form the ionized gases with an additional set of electrons.
+Therefore, these electrons can further move and collide with other species.
+As a result, a large quantity of electrons, as well as the excited atoms and molecules, ions and radicals can be formed in the bulk of the gases within the very short period of time after of electric field has been applied.
+Many active species can further initiate several chemical reactions, leading to the production and destruction of the chemical species (Kruapong, 2000).
 Table 2.1 shows some important collision mechanisms.